Google gave the world a deeper dive into its data center network with a paper presented at the ACM Sigcomm conference in London.

 Google uses Layer 3 routing down to the top-of-rack switches (ToRs).
 All the machines under any given ToR are part of one Layer 2 subnet — one broadcast domain.

-Google presented three other papers at Sigcomm this week:
+Google presented also three other papers at Sigcomm this week: